 Claims for professional negligence against solicitors after an accident claim are on the rise.
 Part of the reason for this seems to be that some of the larger claims companies are using junior staff to manage the claim, with limited supervision from experienced solicitors.
 Due to the juniors’ lack of experience, it seems that with increasing frequency they are under-settling claims, or recommending that a client accepts an offer for compensation which is a lot less than the sum which might be expected given the injury.

-Other professional negligence claims in personal injury cases centre on missed deadlines.
-The solicitor either doesn’t make the claim within the legal period and the client loses out on compensation completely, or the solicitor fails to stick to court deadlines, which are increasingly tight.
+Other professional negligence claims in personal injury cases centre on missed deadlines – perhaps the claim is not started within the limitation period (see below) and the client loses out on compensation completely, or the solicitor fails to stick to court deadlines, which are increasingly tight.

 - Property Law